lowRISC/sonata-software/doc/getting-started.md

 If you are running the command without admin privileges, user account control (UAC) popups will appear a few times asking to allow changes to be made to the device.
 Click "yes" to approve.

 After the command's completion, it should say that Ubuntu is installed.
-Reboot your machine to make these changes effective.
+Reboot your machine for the changes to take effect.

 After rebooting, Ubuntu should be available in your start menu.
 Click it to start.
-For the first time, it would prompt you to select a Unix username and password.
+For the first time, it prompts you to select a Unix username and password.
 Follow the Linux (Ubuntu) steps for the rest of this guide.

 > ℹ️ If you have installed your WSL a long time ago, systemd may not have been enabled by default.
-> It is recommended to use enable systemd.
+> It is recommended to enable systemd.
 > See https://learn.microsoft.com/en-us/windows/wsl/systemd.

 ## Installing Nix